Harnam Singh Saini: Arrest

 Harnam Singh Saini was arrested in Batavia, a Dutch colony.
 Nothing incriminating was found on his person or on the ship Maverick in which he was travelling.
 In spite of this the Dutch authorities of Batavia heeded to the British request and handed him over to the Singapore police.
 He was taken to Calcutta and then to Lahore.

 Trial and execution

-He was tried under Third Conspiracy Case at Lahore.
+He was tried in the third conspiracy case at Lahore.
 The tribunal of this case consisted of Ellis, Major Frizelle, and Rai Bahadur Gopal Das Bhandari.
 The trial was held in Lahore Central Jail.

 The trial began on 8 November 1916 and ended on 5 January 1917.
-Harnam Singh Saini along with four other Ghadar revolutionaries, namely, Bhai Balwant Singh of Khurdpur, Babu Ram of Fatehgarh, Hafiz Abdullah of Jagraon and Dr. Arur Singh of Sanghowal, was charged with waging war against King Emperor and sentenced to death.
-Three other co-accused, namely, Karar Singh Nawan Chand, Fazal Din of Fategarh and Munsha Singh Dukhi of Jandiala were given life imprisonment.
+Harnam Singh Saini along with four other Ghadar revolutionaries, Bhai Balwant Singh of Khurdpur, Babu Ram of Fatehgarh, Hafiz Abdullah of Jagraon, and Dr. Arur Singh of Sanghowal, was charged with waging war against the King and Emperor, and sentenced to death.
+Three other accused, namely, Karar Singh Nawan Chand, Fazal Din of Fategarh and Munsha Singh Dukhi of Jandiala were given life imprisonment.

 Saini, along with four of his other Ghadar Party comrades, was executed on 16 March 1917.
 All of their properties were also confiscated.